-Registered victims need to be notified in certain circumstances, including when the special patient has first unescorted leave from hospital, has their first unescorted overnight leave from hospital or is absent without leave (including failing to return from leave).
+Registered victims need to be notified in certain circumstances, including when the special patient has first unescorted leave from hospital, has their first unescorted overnight leave from hospital or is AWOL (including failing to return from leave).
 See section 12 of these guidelines for a more detailed explanation of the requirements relating to victim notification.